suuift/minecraft-container/README.md

     - Note that if you map the port to a different port number on the host the Minecraft Multiplayer user interface will not find the server on the local network
     - `-p 25565:25565`

-## Using Iskall's pre-generated world
-If you want the world to use Iskall's provided pre-generated world (5GB) where the immediate area is Vanilla minecraft and beyond that are the modded biomes, set the LEVEL to "Iskall-world" (see below) and it will automatically download and install it when the container first loads.
-The pre-generated world was provided in the description of Iskall's Single Player Vault-Hunters YouTube series in Episode 2. `https://shorturl.at/ehvLX` (Google Drive link)

 This is the default world, generated from scratch on first boot
 > `LEVEL` Vault-Hunters

-This is the Iskall pre-generated world and will be automatically downloaded and installed (5GB download space required + 5GB of extracted world)
-> `LEVEL` Iskall-world

 ## Options